8th Annual "Lynching in Maryland" Annual Conference

 8th Annual Lynching in Maryland Conference

 We are offering both in-person and virtual attendance.
-Those attending in person will be provided with morning refreshments and a boxed lunch; opportunity to purchase books written by guest speakers; and access to the Lynching in Maryland exhibit, created in collaboration with the Maryland Lynching Memorial Project.
+Those attending in person will be provided with morning refreshments and lunch; opportunity to purchase books written by guest speakers; and access to the Lynching in Maryland exhibit, a collaboration between the Lewis Museum and the Maryland Lynching Memorial Project.
+Doors open at 8:30am for networking and light breakfast.
 See below for additional exhibit details.

 Of Maryland's 38 known lynching victims, at least three were children, no more than 13-, 15-, and 18 years-old at the time of their murders.
 Dr. Stacey Patton will confront the often-overlooked reality of child lynchings in America and asks a haunting question: How did a nation justify the ritualized murder of its most vulnerable?
 Tracing the roots from medieval Europe’s culture of child cruelty, through religious doctrine, philosophical dehumanization, and generational trauma, this talk reveals how the brutalization of children laid the psychological and cultural foundation for racial violence against young people in the State of Maryland and beyond.